Thomas Wynter: Nepotism

+Death of Wolsey

 Cardinal Wolsey died in November 1530, and Wynter was left without a protector.
 He reached out and came under the patronage of two of the leading ministers in Henry VIII's government, Bishop Gardiner and his father's former protégé Thomas Cromwell.
 In 1530, Wynter joined the Doctors Commons, a legal body whose members included such powerful figures as Sir Thomas More, Cuthbert Tunstall and Nicholas West.
 From there, Wynter went about raising funds to return to schooling on the continent.

 By 1533, Wynter was studying law in Padua, Italy, thanks to his benefices and the generosity and influence of Cromwell.
 Wynter regularly wrote to Cromwell to update him on his studies, and to pass on whatever news or gossip he picked while meeting ambassadors and scholars from across Europe.
 Despite Cromwell's assistance and his benefices, Wynter could not reconcile his spending and his budget.
 Wynter wanted to maintain a life of a financially independent scholar, where wealth was "a great assistance to study and an ornament to life."
 Wynter stated his problem simply, as "I am devoted to letters but desire to keep my preferments," and by the end of 1533, he could not do both.

+Return to England

+Wynter returned to England and court in July 1534 in poverty.
+He managed to get an audience with Henry VIII and Queen Anne Boleyn, who took pity on Wynter.
+She told Wynter that he was beloved of the king, and that he had "many friends who wish you well.
+Reckon me among that number."
+Wynter remained in England for the next several years, resident at either Cawood Castle in his Archdeaconry of York, or Beverley where he still held the provostship.
+Wynter was eventually stable enough in England to have clients of his own, including Richard Morison and Edmund Harvel.